jkschin/al-folio/_pages/about.md

 I solve problems by first breaking it down, understanding the principles behind the problem, and then prioritizing the most important sub-problems to solve.
 When writing the solution, I do not believe in quick fixes and gravitate towards writing clean maintainable code.

-I started revamping this site on May 6th 2023.
-More content will be added soon.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.